cjboake/cjcc/src/notes.md

 - I have taken the last week or so off from the compiler's development to focus on interview prep questions.
 I find that to be very boring in comparison though, so I wanted to jump back on the compiler this weekend and get some work done.
 - It looks like I'll have to try and pick up where my last entry left off, let's see how that goes.
 - So I need to essentially refactor rd_expr2 in such a way that I can once again parse arithmetic since the first implementation was very naive.
 Here we go.

+- Well I'm losing my mind so I'm going to take a break for a bit.
+I implemented the arithemetic thing that I wanted to do, but frustratingly, the parsing is all messed up for "return" nodes, and isn't successfully creating them yet.
+I don't know why quit, but it's not reading the first expression after the "return" keyword.
+This is probably mostly a sign that my parsing simply isn't very robust.